hesmall/hesmall.github.io/_pages/about.md

 I'm a 4th year computational cognitive science PhD student advised by Leyla Isik at Johns Hopkins University.
 Broadly, I am interested in how the brain spatially organizes information across the hemispheres and why this neural architecture works.
 Currently, I use fMRI and deep neural networks to study this in the context of multimodal social processing of naturalistic stimuli.

-Prior to JHU, I attended University of Richmond where I studied biology and computer science and worked in an ion channel electrophysiology lab.
-Before gradute school, I worked as a technical associate in Ev Fedorenko's lab, studying how the brain processes language.
+I earned my B.S. from University of Richmond where I studied biology and computer science and worked in an ion channel electrophysiology lab.
+Before graduate school, I worked as a technical associate in Ev Fedorenko's lab, studying how the brain processes language.

 Outside of research, I like to throw pots, read books, and learn new things.